 The visit of French students to Channapatna was great learning where they could spend enough time with the craftsmen and understand the development process of the old and traditional craft of Karnataka.
 They have presented their research work by communicating their design solutions through a series of projects works like photographs, videos, and illustrations.

-There is an element of timelessness about the design of these Channapatna toys.
+There is an element of timelessness in the design of these Channapatna toys.
 We are curious to see what this ‘east meets west’ exploration of indigenous techniques of the local artisans combined with the design sensibilities of the French students, brings about.

 “Our overall understanding of the unique craft of toy and doll making in wood gave us a bigger picture of the craftsmen and their lifestyle which revolve around the craft and the raw material and we can drive our research projects based on the information,” .said Margaux Cortin, one of the French students who was totally fascinated by the art.